Skip to main content

 Open

-Education initially disagreed with this recommendation.
+As of August 2023, Education continues to disagree with this recommendation.
 As we stated in our report, we recognize that collecting the enrollment data needed to calculate the standard graduation rate could place a burden on grantee schools.
 Our recommendation included the option to define a different college completion measure and calculate it correctly.
 In its FY 2021 notice inviting grant applications, Education indicated that the agency plans to collect the information needed to calculate the share of student parents that complete their degree programs within 150 or 200 percent of the published program length.
 The notice states that Education is transitioning toward a new semester-to-semester cohort model to calculate degree completion rates for program participants.
 We appreciate that Education is taking steps to collect the enrollment data needed to make these calculations.
 To close this recommendation, however, Education should provide us with its plans for defining program cohorts and collecting the required data, along with the updated formula and planned calculations, so that we can confirm the accuracy of these calculations.
-The agency did not provide an update in 2022.
+As of September 2024, Education reported that it has not yet developed an action plan to address this recommendation.

 Department of Education The Chief Operating Officer of Federal Student Aid should encourage schools—through appropriate means, such as the Federal Student Aid Handbook—to inform students via school websites about the availability of the dependent care allowance and how to request the allowance.
 (Recommendation 3)